 It is important that they stay on this feed for a full year.
 They may look like an adult before then, but they are still pups and need the extra nutrition it offers.

 I always allow puppies to eat as much as they want to at each feeding and how often I feed them depends on their age.
+I prefer 3 feedings a day until they are about 10 weeks old.
+Then I usually drop them to 2 feedings a day.

-If you will be switching the puppy food brand that you got from the breeder, make sure that you make the switch over slowly, so you do not cause stomach upset.
+If you will be switching the food brand that you got from the breeder, make sure that you make the switch over slowly, so you do not cause stomach upset.

 I also do not give my pups very many treats, except for occasional dog biscuits, until they get quite a bit older.